nyc-crh/site/content/gallery/hew-report.md

 - curriculum
 - student achievement
 - teacher quality
-- social & economic class
+- social and economic class
 - school facilities
 questions:
 - Based on this report, how did NYC schools become segregated?
 What were the impacts of this segregation?